-Finally, in this section, note that it is only possible to delete Unpaid charges and Credits.
-To delete, select Delete from the Actions menu.
+Finally in this section, note that it is only possible to delete Unpaid charges and Credits.
+Charges paid online through the booking page can be refunded, but not deleted.
+To delete, select Delete from the charge Actions menu.
 The action is not shown for Paid charges.

 Sending the customer booking page

-For each booking and booking sequence, you can send the customer a customer-facing Booking Page, which enables them to view all their booking details (for each date in a sequence), including their booking charges.
-If online payments are enabled, your customers will be able to pay their charges online, updating the payment status on their booking page accordingly.
-We've produced a separate support article about The Customer-Facing Booking Page, which explains the customer user experience in more detail.
-For the purpose of this article on booking charges, we'll focus on how to send the page to the customer.
+For each one-off and sequence booking, you can send the customer a Booking Page that shows all their booking details (for each date in a sequence) and booking charges.
+If online payments are enabled, customers can pay their charges using an online card payment process, updating the payment status of their booking page (and your Bookings module) accordingly.
+We've produced a separate support article about the Customer-Facing Booking Page, which explains the customer user experience in more detail.
+For this article on booking charges, we'll focus on how to send the booking page to the customer.

-You can optionally preview the customer's Booking Page at any time using the Go to booking page option, shown below.
+You can preview the customer Booking Page at any time using the Go to booking page option, shown below.

-When you are ready, you can send the Booking Page using the Send booking action on the Communicate button menu.
-Note that the email actions are only enabled if the booking has a customer and the customer has an email address.
+To send the Booking Page to the customer click Send booking from the Communicate button menu.
+Note that email actions are only available if the customer has an email address.

-The Send booking pop-up enables you to optionally customise and remove elements of the booking details from the email body content, which you'll be able to preview before sending.
-Note that these options only affect what shows in the email itself - as long as Include booking page link is ticked, the customer will see all their booking details on their Booking Page, accessed using the link you send.
-Select as appropriate and click Proceed to view the draft booking email.
+Through the Send booking pop-up, you can customise which elements of the booking details form the email body content, which you'll be able to preview before sending.
+Note that these options only affect what shows in the customer email - as long as the Include booking page link option is ticked the customer will see all the booking details and charges on their Booking Page, which they'll access using the booking page link you send.
+Select as appropriate and click Proceed to preview the draft booking email.

-The draft email can optionally be further personalised, perhaps by adding a personal greeting or additional message.
-The email Template is pre-selected based on the Brand specified for the booking's Type.
-You can optionally attach files, such as a PDF of your Terms and Conditions - and the email can be optionally scheduled, rather than sent immediately.
-Once you are happy with the draft, click to Preview Email.
+The draft email can be further personalised, perhaps adding a personal greeting or additional message.
+The email Template is pre-selected based on the booking type Brand.
+You can attach files, such as a PDF of your Terms and Conditions - and the email can be optionally scheduled, rather than sent immediately.
+Click Preview Email.

-The customer or booking contact is auto-added as the Recipient but this can be changed, perhaps adding or removing recipients as required.
-All recipients are always blind-copied.
-When you are happy, click Send Email and the booking email is sent/scheduled.
+The booking customer is pre-selected as the Recipient but recipients can be added to removed, as required.
+Recipients are always blind-copied.
+When you are happy click Send Email and the booking email is sent/scheduled.

-A record of the sent booking is added the booking's Communication log.
-Note that the sent booking is logged against the booking date from which the email was actioned from, even though the booking may relate to a sequence of dates; however, an identical log is added in the Communication log for the customer and all sent communications from the module are listed in the module's Communication report.
+A record of the sent booking is shown in the Communication log of the booking from which the email was sent, even though the booking may relate to a sequence of dates; however, an identical log is added in the customer Communication log and all sent communications from the module can be viewed in the module's Communication report.

-Finally, the View history pop-up on the Charges tab provides a detailed history of all charge-related changes pertaining to the booking or booking sequence, including a log of each time a Send booking email is sent - clicking +More to view the sent booking email.
+Finally, the View history option provides a helpful detailed history of all charge-related changes relating to the booking, including an entry each time a Send booking email is sent - clicking +More to view the sent booking email.